New Adopter Information

 Give her a YES

-This is very important since cats need to scratch and stretch–the NO won’t work without the YES
+Cats need to scratch and stretch–the NO won’t work without the YES

 - Put an appropriate scratching surface in front of / on top of the spot she’s been scratching, so she has a better alternative